Emergency Aid

 In order to implement our aid projects as quickly as possible and in line with needs, we have been working closely with local civil society and local aid organizations since the start of our aid in Syria.
 In addition to acute emergency aid, our current focus is on strengthening the healthcare system and supporting small farmers in order to strengthen agriculture in Syria and give returnees prospects in their home regions.

-In north-east Syria, for example, we are providing Syrian families in displacement camps and collective shelters with essential relief supplies, including food, hygiene products, baby food and warm clothing.
-In north-west Syria, we provide not only medical but also psychosocial support, for example for victims of gender-based violence.
-The war has caused the healthcare system to collapse in parts of the country, which is why we run health centers in northwest and northeast Syria and support people with medication and funding for healthcare services such as operations.
+In the Northeast we are providing Syrian families in displacement camps and collective shelters with essential relief supplies, including food, hygiene products, baby food and warm clothing.
+In the Northwest, we provide not only medical but also psychosocial support, for example for victims of gender-based violence.
+The war has caused the healthcare system to collapse in parts of the country, which is why we run health centers and support people with medication and funding for healthcare services such as operations.
 Now, after the change of power, we also assume that the topic of reconstruction will become a greater focus of our aid measures in the future.

 It is estimated that more than 500,000 people have been killed during the Syrian war - including many children.

-Since the fall of the Assad regime, the mood in Syria has been characterized above all by joy and hope, as the majority of Syrians see this as a long-awaited step towards freedom and the reconstruction of their country.
+Since the fall of the government in December 2024, the mood in Syria has been characterized above all by joy and hope, as the majority of Syrians see this as a long-awaited step towards freedom and the reconstruction of their country.
 People are optimistic about the future and are striving to create a just and democratic society.

 Despite all the optimism, however, there are also concerns.
 The state of lawlessness in some areas makes many people fear for security and stability, while others fear the possibility of political or cultural revenge that could hinder efforts towards national reconciliation.
 Ensuring justice, restoring order and promoting inclusive governance will be critical to securing lasting peace.